MohamadTaghizadeh/ImageColorization/README.md

 # ImageColorization
-Image Colorization is a service to colorize the gray scale images.
+Image Colorization is a service to colorize the gray scale images using Generative AI.